-A flavorful Swedish Tea Ring fit for any celebration or holiday!
-This tea ring features a tender enriched dough filled with a creamy almond paste and apricot filling—it doesn’t get better than this coffee bread!
+Our flavorful Swedish Tea Ring is fit for any celebration or holiday!
+This tea ring features a tender enriched dough filled with a creamy almond paste and apricot filling—it doesn’t get better than this tea ring!

 What is a Swedish Tea Ring?

-The Swedish Tea Ring is also known as “coffee bread.”
-It’s a yeasted pastry bread or braid often enjoyed with coffee or tea on Christmas eve.
+The Swedish Tea Ring is a yeasted pastry bread or braid often enjoyed with coffee or tea on Christmas eve.

 Make Ahead Notes